-The Property Management Office (PMO) is responsible for authoring and filing the majority of financial and sponsor reports.
+The Property Management Office (PMO) is responsible for authoring and filing the majority of financial and sponsor reports pertaining to property.
 They also ensure the reporting data is available for distributed users throughout campus.

 - 1. Certificates of Completion (General)